bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

         - Less control over access policies than Delta Sharing (outside of Unity Catalog)
         - Requires granular ADLSGen2 access controls and service principals, and associated management overhead
         - No Row Level Security and Masking support
+        - May require OneLake

 *Option 3.
 Fabric mirrored unity catalog*

     - Pros:
         - No duplication
-        - Convenient access to all Databricks Unity Catalog objects (wihtin credential scope)
+        - Convenient access to all Databricks Unity Catalog objects (within credential permissions)
     - Cons:
-        - not GA
+        - not GA or tested
-        - lots of limitations
+        - service-principal level identity required to enforce permissions

 *Option 4.
-PowerBI Access Via SQL Endpoint*
+PowerBI Import Via SQL Endpoint*

     - Pros:
+        - Potentially the best PowerBI performance and feature completeness
+        - Predictable costs on Databricks
+    - Cons:
+        - Some, but manageable Compute costs on Databricks

+*Option 5.
+PowerBI DirectQuery Via SQL Endpoint*

+    - Pros:
         - No duplication
-        - Potentially better PowerBI performance (untested)
-        - Row Level Security and Masking support
+        - Unity Catalog Enforced Row Level Security and Masking
     - Cons:
-        - Compute costs on Databricks as well as Fabric
+        - High Compute costs on Databricks on every report interaction

-Option 5*.
+        - Likely deprecated in favour of DirectLake

+*Option 6.
 Replicate into Fabric*

     - Pros:
         - Possibly reduced networking costs (depending on workload and networking topology)
     - Cons:
         - Duplicated data
         - Engineering costs and overheads
-        - Latency
+        - Latency in data updates (SQL Endpoint lag)
-        - Less governance control
+        - Less governance control compared to Unity Catalog
         - No Row Level Security and Masking support
+        - Requires use of Onelake and associated CU consumption

 #### Push
 ---